Funder: Kaiser Permanente Community Health

 II.
 Advancing Health Care-Community-Based Organization Partnerships to Address Social Determinants of Health

 Speakers: Anna Spencer, Senior Program Officer, CHCS and Nima Krodel, Vice President, Nonprofit Finance Fund

-Anna Spencer and Nima Krodel will describe project goals and share key lessons for supporting successful partnerships between health care and community-based organizations.
+Anna Spencer and Nima Krodel described project goals and shared key lessons for supporting successful partnerships between health care and community-based organizations.

 III.
 Reflections from Successful Partnerships